 - Very Loosely Based on a True Story: "All the Madmen" is about Bowie's schizophrenic half-brother Terry Burns, who was then living at the Cane Hill mental institution (the building depicted on the cartoon cover).

 - Who Wants to Live Forever?: Not the titular characters of "The Supermen"; these omnipotent immortals (a la H. P. Lovecraft's Elder Gods) lead "tragic endless lives", consider themselves "chained to life", and would do anything for "a chance to die/To turn to mold".
-When one of them finally dies at the end of the song, it's definitely an Esoteric Happy Ending.
+When one of them finally dies at the end of the song, it's portrayed as a moment of triumph.

 Forget all I've said, please bear me no ill, Oh by jingo